Sarthak99/Android/TopAppRecommender/README.md

   This android project builds an app that subscribes and downloads XML data from a RSS feed.
   *PS: Project is built in java*
   Some of the main features used in this project are:
-  * Accessing Internet over andorid
+  * Accessing Internet over andorid.
-  * Understanding the protection levels of getting system feature accesses[(android permissions)](https://developer.android.com/guide/topics/permissions/overview#normal-dangerous).
+  * Acitivity Lifecycle for restoring data on new activity.
+  * Using custom generic adapters to link data source with views.
+  * ListViews, Menu and Menugroup items.

+  *DataSource*
   **URL:** http://ax.itunes.apple.com/WebObjects/MZStoreServices.woa/ws/RSS/topfreeapplications/limit=10/xml
   I have used this link to download XML data to display as a "list of Recommended Apps".